beeware/beeware/docs/tutorial/tutorial-3.rst

    for every application on the same platform, except for the name of the actual application being constructed - so Briefcase provides an application template for each platform it supports.
-This step rolls out the template, subsituting the name of your application, bundle ID, and other properties of your configuration file as required to support the platform you're building on.
+This step rolls out the template, substituting the name of your application, bundle ID, and other properties of your configuration file as required to support the platform you're building on.